abhinav-bohra/THAT/README.md

 - FLASK 1.1.2
 ```
 ### Installing
-- 1. Please install python3 on your system
+- Install python3 on your system
-- 2. Add python to environment variables
+- Add python to environment variables
-- 3. Navigate to 'Codes' folder in terminal
+- Navigate to 'Codes' folder in terminal
-- 4. Create an evironment using the following command -> virtualenv THAT_env
+- Create an evironment using the following command -> virtualenv THAT_env
-- 5. Activate the evironment using the following command
+- Activate the evironment using the following command
 ```
      .\THAT_env\Scripts\activate   (For Windows)
       source THAT_env\bin\activate  (For Ubuntu)
 ```
-- 6. Run command ```pip3 install -r requirements.txt```
+- Run command ```pip3 install -r requirements.txt```
-- 7. Run command ```python3 application.py```
+- Run command ```python3 application.py```
-- 8. Click on localhost link generated after execution of previous command
+- Click on localhost link generated after execution of previous command

 ## Built With